-Dating from the sixth century, it was originally a basilica constructed for the Eastern Roman Emperor Justinian I. A master work of Roman engineering, the huge 30 m diameter dome covers what was for over 1000 years the largest enclosed space in the world.
+Dating from the sixth century, , it was originally a basilica constructed for the Eastern Roman Emperor Justinian I. A masterwork of Roman engineering, the huge 30 m diameter dome covers what was for over 1000 years the largest enclosed space in the world.
 The church was looted by the fourth Crusaders in 1204, and became a mosque in the 15th century when The Ottomans conquered the city.
 It was converted into a museum in 1935.
 Don't miss the excellent mosaics, including those in the gallery, reached by a stone ramp to the left of the entrance.
-As of April, 2015, the entrance fee is 30 TL (credit cards & Turkish currency accepted), with no student deductions.
-You can also hire a guide at the entrance of the museum or join city tours, for detailed information please stop by our concierge depertment.
-Note: as of Dec 2011, the museum consists of a few poster boards of pictures and a little information.
-As of August 2013, construction work is being carried out.
-Hagia Sophia is still open, but there is scaffolding.

-The imperial enclave of the Ottoman emperors for four centuries.
+The imperial enclave of the Ottoman emperors emperors for four centuries.
 Lavishly decorated, with four courts of increasing grandeur.
 In the second court of the entrance to the Harem (admission extra, only by joining a guided tour) and the State Treasury, housing a weaponry display.
-The third court has the Imperial Treasury.
-Both Islamic and Christian relics, rugs, porcelain.
+The third court has the Imperial Treasury, both Islamic and Christian relics, rugs, porcelain.
 The views from the Fourth Court over the Bosphorus are spectacular.
 You can also see Prophet Mohammed's belongings.
 30 TL (no concessions, credit cards and Turkish currency accepted.
-Harem 15 TL extra).
-BEWARE Any bus or tram with a sign or indication that it heads for or calls at Topkapı will NOT take you anywhere near Topkapı Palace.
-Rather it will to a neighbourhood named after the city gate near which it’s situated (“cannon gate”), which may be worth a trip to take a look at the impressive city walls.
-Topkapı neighbourhood is located in the extreme western part of the old city, near the city walls, while Topkapı Palace is located in the extreme eastern part, which means the distance between each other is at least 7-8km.
-‘Topkapı’ alone almost always refer to the neighbourhood, not the palace.
-Taking a bus heading for Topkapı to go to the palace is a common mistake made by visitors.
-For the palace, the stop/station you should look for is 'Sultanahmet'.
+Harem entrance is 15 TL extra).

 Adjacent to the Basilica Cistern, Blue Mosque and Hagia Sophia.
 600 meters away from our hotel.
 This was the centre of Roman and Byzantine Constantinople, and is a great place to begin one's tour and to watch people.
 The building no longer stands, but the obelisks and sculptures that have been collected here since Theodosius' time in the fourth century remain.
 The four bronze horses in the facade of St. Marco in Venice used to be on top of the Emperor's box in the Hippodrome and they were looted by the crusaders in 1204.
 While you are on your way to the hippodrome, don’t forget the German Fountain (Alman Çeşmesi), a neo-Byzantine style fountain building at the square leading to Hippodrome.
 It was a gift sent by German Kaiser Wilhelm II to the Ottoman Sultan.

-The first museum of Turkey, consist of there museums in same courtyard and different buildings; Archaeological Museum, the Ancient Orient Museum (Eski Şark Eserleri Müzesi) and Tiled Kiosk Museum (Çinili Köşk Müzesi).
+Osman Hamdi Bey Yokuşu, Gülhane (tram: Gülhane; take the first right after entering Gülhane Park).
+Visitor Hours: 09:00-19:00 hours from Tuesday to Sunday.
+200 meters away from our hotel.
+The first museum of Turkey, consist of their museums in same courtyard and different buildings; Archaeological Museum, the Ancient Orient Museum (Eski Şark Eserleri Müzesi) and Tiled Kiosk Museum (Çinili Köşk Müzesi).
 The museums houses of over 1 million archeological objects.
 One of the best pieces are Sumerian tablets such as oldest poem (8th century BC), Alexander the Great Sarcophagus, Treaty of Kadesh (oldest agreement in the world), wall of Babylon, Gezer Calendar (10th century BC) and much more!
 Note, that as of April 2015, many of the exhibits are unavailable (eg Alexander Sarcophagus) due to restoration work.